ErikdeJager/dnd-the-realms/Realms/Leda.md

 Time here is twisted.
 An hour in Leda is but a minute in Aefir, and the creatures that call it home all share one gift—wings, or some other means of flight—for without it, survival is fleeting.

-Legends whisper that when [The Circle](../Concepts/The%20Circle.md) and [The Storm](../Concepts/The%20Storm.md) were born, their first breath stirred in the shifting skies of Leda.
+Legends whisper that this place represents the memory of [Anvea, The Dormant God](../Gods/Wondrous%20Gods/Anvea%2C%20The%20Dormant%20God.md) himself.